NormXU/NormXU.github.io/_posts/2023-08-09-A-Potential-Rotation-Inconsistency of-Dynamic-Scaled-RoPE.md

-Weeks ago, [u/emozilla](https://www.reddit.com/user/emozilla) proposed an improvement on NTK-Aware RoPR in this [post](https://www.reddit.com/r/LocalLLaMA/comments/14mrgpr/dynamically_scaled_rope_further_increases/?utm_source=share&utm_medium=web2x&context=3), later named DynamicNTKScalingRotaryEmbedding.
+Weeks ago, [u/emozilla](https://www.reddit.com/user/emozilla) proposed an improvement on NTK-Aware RoPE in this [post](https://www.reddit.com/r/LocalLLaMA/comments/14mrgpr/dynamically_scaled_rope_further_increases/?utm_source=share&utm_medium=web2x&context=3), later named DynamicNTKScalingRotaryEmbedding.

 The main idea behind Dynamic NTK involves incorporating a scaling factor relative to the present decoding sequence length to improve the base functionality， which means that if we represent the base of NTKRoPE as: